imgag/ngs-bits/doc/tools/VariantFilterAnnotations.md

 	                             Default value: '-1'
 	  -filters <string>          Comma-separated list of filter column entries to remove.
 	                             Default value: ''
-	  -comphet                   If set, only hompound-heterozygous variants pass.
+	  -geno_affected <enum>      If set, only variants with the specified genotype in affected samples pass.
 Performed after all other filters!
-	                             Default value: 'false'
+	                             Default value: 'any'
+	                             Valid: 'hom,het,comphet,comphet+hom,any'
-	  -genotype <string>         If set, only variants with the specified genotype pass.
+	  -geno_control <enum>       If set, only variants with the specified genotype in control samples pass.
 Performed after all other filters!
-	                             Default value: ''
+	                             Default value: 'any'
+	                             Valid: 'hom,het,wt,not_hom,any'

 	Special parameters:
 	  --help                     Shows this help and exits.